 This beach is easily the most popular and busy area, and it’s not hard to see why.
 The calm, sparkling waters are perfect for swimming, the beach is long and sandy, and the area is full of activities.
 Go sailing, eat in one of the many restaurants, or stroll along the sands.

 There’s even a rocky mangrove reef close by, found at the beach’s upper end by the Mowbray River.

 But despite the popularity of Four Mile Beach, the coastal area itself remains mostly unruined.
-You can walk the entire expanse of the beach without huge hotels or constructions getting in the way of the amazing view.
+You can walk the entire expanse of the beach without huge hotels or constructions getting in the way of the fantastic view.

 What more could you want?

-As an aside, Four Mile Beach isn’t actually four miles long — its name comes from a local family with the surname Fourmile.
+As an aside, Four Mile Beach isn’t four miles long — its name comes from a local family with the surname Fourmile.
 But the beach does stretch out for around four kilometres, which is close enough by our standards.
 It certainly looks endless when you’re walking along with it!